lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/LATISS/ATspectrograph-failed.rst

 .. why it happens
 .. when it happens

 This procedure outlines the steps to recover the ATSpectrograph when it fails during script execution.
 These issues typically arise after a reset in the ATSpectrograph cRIO, or while enabling the ATSpectrograph CSC.
-Potential root causes of the failure might include mechanism timeouts, miscommunication, and a range of other contributing factors
+Potential root causes of the failure might include mechanism timeouts, miscommunication, and a range of other contributing factors.

 .. python/lsst/ts/standardscripts/data/scripts/auxtel/daytime_checkout/latiss_checkout.py